LiudmilaLV/LiudmilaLV/README.md

 Skills: PYTHON / JS / HTML / CSS

-- 🔭 I’m currently working on deploying my app: Docker, GitHub and Linux server configuration.
+- 🔭 I’m currently working on a simple Telegram-bot.
-- 🌱 I’m currently learning JavaScript  -->  ES6+  -->  React.
+- 🌱 I’m currently learning more Python.
 - ⚡ Fun fact: I also like to learn languages (I mean natural ones)